Learning to Group Auxiliary Datasets for Molecule: Understanding Relationship between Molecule Datasets

 \section{Understanding Relationship between Molecule Datasets}

 Molecule datasets comprise two critical aspects of information: the structural characteristics of the molecules and the associated predictive tasks.
 Using this insight, we analyze the relationship between molecule datasets by dividing them into these two dimensions.
 We conduct an empirical study that links the discrepancies in structure and task between datasets to changes in performance when they train together.
 Molecule structure and predictive task are quantified as the distribution of fingerprint~\cite{capecchi2020one,cereto2015molecular} and task embedding~\cite{achille2019task2vec}: \begin{itemize}[leftmargin=*] \item \textbf{Fingerprint distribution}: Fingerprint is a multi-hop vector used to character a molecule's structure, with each bit representing a certain chemical substructure.
-We first convert all the instances into MACC~\cite{fernandez2017database} fingerprint, then obtain the fingerprint distribution of the dataset by computing the occurrence frequency of each bit. \item \textbf{Task embedding}: We apply Task2vec~\cite{achille2019task2vec} to quantify task representation which uses the Fisher Information Matrix associated with a pretrained probe network.
-The probe network used in this study is GIN~\cite{xu2018powerful}, and the Monte Carlo algorithm is employed to approximate the Fisher Information Matrix, following the suggested implementation. \end{itemize}
+We first convert all the instances into MACC~\cite{fernandez2017database} fingerprint, then obtain the fingerprint distribution of the dataset by computing the occurrence frequency of each bit. \item \textbf{Task embedding}: We apply Task2vec~\cite{achille2019task2vec} to quantify task representation which uses Fisher Information Matrix associated with a pretrained probe network.
+GIN~\cite{xu2018powerful} is applied as the probe network with extracted atom and bond features as input~\cite{hu2020open}, and the Monte Carlo algorithm is employed to approximate the Fisher Information Matrix, following the suggested implementation. \end{itemize}

 Considering the asymmetric nature of the impact between molecule datasets, we use asymmetric KL divergence as the similarity metric~\cite{doersch2016tutorial,kingma2013auto}.
 Structural similarity between datasets is measured by fingerprint distribution similarity, while task similarity is measured by task embedding similarity.
 We plot the regression curve and calculate the Pearson correlation between relative improvement and structural/task similarity over all the combination pairs in Fig.\ref{fig:prelimary_study}(a).
 Additionally, we compute the structural and task similarity between each target dataset and the other 14 datasets individually.
 We then calculate the Pearson correlation between the similarity scores and the corresponding relative improvement for each target dataset, as shown in Fig.\ref{fig:prelimary_study}(b) and (c).